mrcnski/believeobey.live/_posts/2024-11-12-who-is-the-son.md

 The word for God here is "Elohim", and the word for angel is "malak".

+---

+{% include verse.html
+text="**Your throne, O God**, endures forever and ever.
+Your royal scepter is a scepter of equity; you love righteousness and hate wickedness.
+Therefore God, your God, has anointed you with the oil of gladness beyond your companions" verse="Psalm 45:6-7"
+%}

 ## Other Interesting Verses

 {% include verse.html